chapmanjacobd/journal/social/is_there_currently_any_workaround_for_yts_sign_in#lshot26.md

 So far it's only affected my YouTube account but it's totally possible that I've been marked with the black spot just like Muppet Treasure Island

+edit: it looks like I'm unbanned now.
+I guess it was about two months

 Now I know to choose vimeo for any heimlich maneuver videos